LoreGoetschalckx/MemoryGame/README.md

 Every participant will be assigned a game "track".
 A track consists of multiple sequences of images.
 One sequence is similar to a block
 (or sometimes I call it a "run").
 Images are never repeated across sequences.
 When a participant completes a sequence, they can continue with the next one in their track, or return to the game at a later time.
-The game remembers which track a participant was assigned and where (i.e, which sequence) they left off.
+The game remembers which track a participant was assigned and where (i.e., which sequence) they left off.

 Each game track is fully described and defined by a .json file, called a sequenceFile here.
 The sequenceFiles, unfortunately, are not created on the fly but need to be pregenerated.